WIN AN ARCHITECT

 4 Runners up: The runners up will each receive a 60-minute online design consultation to explore and develop their ideas with our team.
 Each finalist will receive a list of the potential opportunities and practical next steps for their project.

-The competition closes on the 31st of March 2021 at 18h00 (GMT).
+The competition closes on the 26th April 2021 at 18h00 (GMT).
 All email entries must be received before this time.

 Winner and runners up announced 30th April 2021.